 Patients and partners in care are respected as essential members of the health care team, helping to ensure quality and safety.
-Partners in care, as identified by the patient, are family members, friends, and/or other individuals who provide physical, psychological, emotional and/or spiritual support for the patient.
+Partners in care, as identified by the patient are family members, friends, and/or other individuals who provide physical, psychological, emotional, and/or spiritual support for the patient.
 Partners in care are invited to contribute to the care of the patient during ambulatory care experiences, a hospital stay in critical care, medical/surgical, and specialty units, in an emergency room visit, and in the transition to home and community care.
-For safety of our Partners in Care, there may be some patient care areas that may have limited participation.
+For safety of our partners in care, there may be some patient care areas that may have limited participation.

-The following guidelines are intended to be flexible in order to respond to the diverse individual needs and preferences of each patient including unanticipated and unique circumstances, as well as to assure the safety of patients, families, and staff.
+The following guidelines are intended to be flexible to respond to the diverse individual needs and preferences of each patient including unanticipated and unique circumstances, as well as to assure the safety of patients, families, and staff.